Georg Wilhelm Friedrich Hegel: Thesis–antithesis–synthesis

 This terminology, largely developed earlier by Fichte, was spread by Heinrich Moritz Chalybäus in accounts of Hegel's philosophy that have since been broadly discredited.
 Walter Kaufmann, for instance, reports:

 Fichte introduced into German philosophy the three-step of thesis, antithesis, and synthesis, using these three terms.
 Schelling took up this terminology.
 Hegel did not.
 He never once used these three terms together to designate three stages in an argument or account in any of his books.
 And they do not help us understand his Phenomenology, his Logic, or his philosophy of history; they impede any open-minded comprehension of what he does by forcing it into a scheme which was available to him and which he deliberately spurned.

 More modestly, it has been said that this account is "only a partial comprehension that requires correction".
 What it gets right is that, according to Hegel, "truth emerges from error" in the course of historical development in a way that implies a "holism in which partial truths are progressively corrected so that their one-sidedness is overcome."
 What it distorts is that such a description is possible only after the process has unfolded.
 The "thesis" and "antithesis" are not "alien" to one another.
 Inasmuch as there can be said to be such a "dialectical method," it is not an external one such as could be "applied" to some subject matter.

 Similarly, Stephen Houlgate argues that, in whatever limited sense Hegel might be said to have a "method", it is a strictly immanent method; that is, it emerges from thoughtful immersion in the subject-matter itself.
 If this leads to dialectics, that is only because there is a contradiction in the object itself, not because of any external methodological procedure.

 Legacy

 Hegel's influence on subsequent philosophical developments has been enormous.
 In late nineteenth- and early twentieth-century England, a school known as British idealism propounded a version of absolute idealism through direct engagement with Hegel's texts.
 Prominent members included J. M. E. McTaggart, R. G. Collingwood, and G. R. G. Mure.
-Separately, some philosophers such as Marx, Dewey, Derrida, Adorno, and Gadamer have selectively developed Hegelian ideas into their own philosophical programs.
-Others have developed their positions in opposition to Hegel's system.
+Separately, some philosophers such as Marx, Dewey, Derrida, Adorno, and Gadamer selectively developed Hegelian ideas into their own philosophical programs.
+Others developed or framed their positions in opposition to Hegel's system.
 These include, for instance, such diverse philosophers as Schopenhauer, Kierkegaard, Russell, G. E. Moore, and Foucault.
 In theology, Hegel's influence marks the work of Karl Barth and Dietrich Bonhoeffer.
 These names, however, constitute only a small sample of some of the more important figures who have developed their thought in engagement with the philosophy of Hegel.